agourlay/omnibus/README.md

 An awesome reactive HTTP message bus.

+Push text messages using an HTTP api and receive subscriptions streamed by server-sent-event

-tl;dr : you can easily create huge topic hierarchy and then push messages or listen at any level in the tree.
+*tl;dr : you can easily create huge hierarchy of nested topics and then push messages or listen at any level in the tree.*

 ### Classic bus features

-Push unstructured text messages on a rest api and receive subscribtion streamed by server-sent-event

 Topics are trees, you can create them easily with a POST request.